LordFluffyPants/The-Just-Like-Make-Game/The Big Ol' List of Game Design.md

 Each race will have a specific overarching design idea that spans the technological field.
 In a general sense the humans will be the “most” technological advanced while the dryads will be the “least” advanced.
 The reason for the quotation marks is because wile the races will be balanced technological disparity will be an element of fleshing out the game world.
 The dryads for example will not have guns and will be more druid like in nature but are able to command the nature around them to do the exact same things as the humans.
 This will discussed more in the balance section of the game but as a design perspective technological disparity will be major factor in the development of the six races.

 Hey also the commanding general for the Dryads will be a deer.
 Like an actual deer with a hat on.
-Doesn't actually talk just bleats at you.
+Doesn't actually talk just bleats at you.'